nthieberger/language-data-node-tools/ontology.md

 ## Property: depositor

-The participant was responsible for depositing the resource in an archive.
+The depositor was responsible for depositing the resource in an archive.

 ### Values expected to be one of these types: